bowrango/gigabug/content/about/about.md

 draft = false
 +++

-Gigabug is the operating tradename and website of Matt Bowring.
-It's a creative project to have fun with software and share with friends.
+Welcome to the personal website of Matt Bowring.

-I'm an engineer, graduate student, do'er of things, and currently developing an [Ising machine](https://gigabug.org/posts/ising/) to study analog probabilistic logic.
+I'm an engineer, graduate student, and do'er of things.
+Currently building an [Ising machine](https://gigabug.org/posts/ising/) to study analog probabilistic logic.
 See my [resume](/about/matt-bowring-resume.pdf) for work experience.

 Stay tuned for more.
 ```